 3 Steps to Plan for Client Retention and Loyalty

-Before groaning at the idea of writing a plan, I assure you this shouldn’t take more than an hour to accomplish and can make the difference between success and failure in maintaining and building your law practice.
+Before dismissing the idea of creating a plan, consider that it shouldn’t take more than an hour and could be the difference between success and failure in maintaining and growing a law practice.
 Here are the three important elements of a client retention and loyalty plan:

 Step 1: Rank Your Clients in a List